i need to buy electric eel for my project to produce electricity from it pradeep

 Foods and Feeding

 Since they are omnivores, the Albino Cory will generally eat all kinds of live, fresh, and flake foods.
 To keep a good balance give them a high quality sinking pellet or flake food everyday.
-Feed brine shrimp (either live or frozen) or blood worms as a treat.
+Also offer occasional algae wafers.
+Feed frozen and live food, such as brine shrimp, blood worms, or daphnia as a treat.

 Diet Type: Omnivore